yizhoucc/active_learning_irl/readme.md

-# todo
+# Todo

-- potential new task if this is not working. see task section.
-- implement part 2
+- implement part 2 for complex task
-- test part2 stair case, where optimal phi selection already exist. check to see if this method recover similar stair case procedure.
-- is q(theta*) = p(theta|theta*)? for part 1? if so, the part2 become much bette in proofs.
 - think about demo task. ideally we want to show it in something like cartpole.
-- cartpole add more noise.
+- cartpole add more noise?

-# current res
+# Current result
 rrn baseline: good. cost doesnt matter but cost makes theta length matter

 rnn prob: good, with gradient clip.